 Besides understanding what the Minnesota paralegal requirements are, a person should also consider whether this field is in demand before looking for a school.
 Fortunately, jobs for paralegals after a person meets the Minnesota paralegal requirements are plentiful.
 A person can work in a grant service or with the government.
 A person can find a job in a law firm as well, just to name a few options.

-While the larger cities in Minnesota tend to have the highest concentration of job for people who meet all the paralegal requirements in Minnesota, he or she can find jobs in the smaller towns as well.
+While the larger cities in Minnesota tend to have the highest concentration of jobs for people who meet all the paralegal requirements in Minnesota, he or they can find jobs in the smaller towns as well.

 In terms of career growth, the Bureau of Labor Statistics, also referred to by the acronym BLS, projects that jobs for paralegals in general are expected to grow from 2019 until 2029.
 The BLS projects that jobs are going to increase by 10 percent during these years.
 This growth rate for a job is faster than the average job when a person compares this field to others.